DLSymonette/teamwork-analysis/README.md

 # teamwork-analysis
-Repository for a teamwork analysis research project.
+Repository for a teamwork analysis research project with UMBC's Maple Lab.